 Our model assumes that neither the consumer nor the resource affects the phenology of the other species.
 The resulting synchrony is indirect: only temperature drives phenology.
-Recent observations of interactions between defoliation and host phenology suggest that this assumption cannot be made for the spruce budworm - balsam fir system as severe defoliation by budworm advances the budburst phenology of its host (Deslauriers, Fournier, Cartenì, & Mackay, 2019).
+Recent observations of interactions between defoliation and host phenology suggest that severe defoliation by budworm may advance budburst phenology (Deslauriers, Fournier, Cartenì, & Mackay, 2019).
 According to our model, an increase in temperature should increase the mismatch by advancing the budworm phenology more than that of the tree.
 If defoliation leads to an advance in phenology for the tree, then the resulting mismatch would stay close to the historical mismatch, which would reduce the benefit of this physiological response for the tree.

 4.3 Future extensions